Prioritizing Web Content for Accessibility Review and Remediation

 This guidance has been provided by MSU's Accessibility Review Committee.

 - Macro - how to decide which digital systems to engage with (which sites, courses, programs, vendors).

 - Meso - how to decide which aspects/contexts of a system to focus review/remediation on (which processes within a site, program, course, or vended technology)

 - Micro - how to decide which bugs to focus on within aspects/contexts of a digital system (severity of bugs within a site)

 Those at Michigan State University involved in the purchase, creation, or maintenance of digital systems and content for the university should consider the accessibility of digital content and platforms.
 When prioritizing which content and platforms to review and remediate, units should understand the impact that digital systems and content have on individuals with disabilities in and outside the university.

 This prioritization scale is intended to help you determine the scope of the impact, and the accessibility of digital content and platforms.

-In every case firstly, digital platforms or content that has received a complaint or request for support from a person or community of persons with disabilities should be prioritized first.
+In every case, digital platforms or content that has received a complaint or request for support from a person or community of persons with disabilities should be prioritized first.

-Individuals with disabilities may report complaints or request support in a variety of ways.
+Individuals with disabilities may request support or report complaints in a variety of ways.
 These ways include, but are not limited to:

 - Contacting the Resource Center for Persons with Disabilities (RCPD)